 If you are unsure as to whether or not your pet could benefit from doggy clothing or footwear for health reasons specifically, the first step is always to consult your veterinarian or other expert.
 They should be familiar with your dog's unique condition and the traits of your dog’s breed, and will give you a better idea on your dog's needs in terms of clothes.

-When shopping for the best dog clothes or dog footwear, many pet owners make one single mistake: they focus on the looks alone.
-Remember that you're shopping for your pet and not yourself.
 You may want your Fido to look adorable when you take him to the dog park, but you have to keep his comfort and clothes' functionality in mind too.

 Clothing or footwear for dogs that is too tight can cause chaffing and decrease range of motion.
 If dog clothing or footwear is too loose, it can be a hazard that may cause tripping, choking or other injury.
 Following these health tips below will ensure that you pick out the best dog clothing and footwear that both looks good and is safe for dogs.